themeum/tutor/readme.txt

 Engage your students by uploading multimedia lessons in versatile video sources such as Vimeo, YouTube videos, etc. Set an introductory video at the start of your course easily and define video poster and duration with this  WordPress course plugin.

 = Question Patterns =
 With this free LMS plugin for WordPress, you create questions that are supposed to be added to the Quizzes.
-Create questions by defining question type (True/False, Multiple Choice, Single Choice), marks for each question (if answered right), answer type, descriptions and answer hints for the students to attempt the right answer.
+There are over 10 question types that you can choose from to fulfill all your quizzing needs.
+Using the WordPress LMS plugin, create questions by defining question type (True/False, Multiple Choice, Single Choice), marks for each question (if answered right), answer type, descriptions and answer hints for the students to attempt the right answer.) and more!

 = Student Question and Answers =
 Students can submit questions about courses before enrolling from their respective profiles.
 This useful feature in the WordPress LMS plugin encourages student interactions and helps boost conversion rates.

 = Email Notifications =